SE-TINF22B6/CookHub/Project_Doc/srs.md

 >As soon as our community and our recipe database has reached a certain size to kick off a monitarization model we will start to offer
 >more additional features to make CookHub the place to go if you want to prepare another meal.
 >
+>#### How the user can use Adventurize it Ⓒ
+>
+>The user can simply call up a recipe of their choice where a button is then available that sends this recipe to OpenAI via API.
+The data sent contains a ready-made prompt for the AI.
+User-specific parameters are also conceivable as a future feature.
+Initially, this feature will be available to any user who has an account and is logged in.
+However, as soon as the number of users is large enough, the feature will only be available in a paid model.
+>
 >#### Technology
 >
 >In the background, we will integrate the OpenAI API into our project, which will be pre-trained and pre-tested by our team to meet the special requirements.